Principal Lecturer in Systemic Practice

 - Ethical practice in counselling and psychotherapy and practice research

-I supervise a number of doctoral researchers on the Professional Doctorate in Systemic Practice and I have supervised three doctoral students to completion.
+I supervise a number of doctoral researchers on the Professional Doctorate in Systemic Practice from the professions of therapy, leadership and education and I have supervised three doctoral students to completion.
 I have also supervised many successful research dissertations at masters level.

 I have examined ten doctorates to date in the UK, Canada, USA, Australia and the Netherlands; one as internal examiner and nine as external examiner.

 Recent Research Projects

 - Criteria for Assessing Quality in Systemic Research

 - Dialogical pop-up spaces, Baltic Art Centre, Sweden

 - Writing as a relational practice